github/docs/content/admin/installing-your-enterprise-server/setting-up-a-github-enterprise-server-instance/setting-up-a-staging-instance.md

 For example, to protect against loss of data, you can regularly validate the backup of your production instance.
 You can regularly restore the backup of your production data to a separate {% data variables.product.product_name %} instance in a staging environment.
 On this staging instance, you could also test the upgrade to the latest feature release of {% data variables.product.product_name %}.

-{% tip %}
+> [!TIP]

-**Tip:** You may reuse your existing {% data variables.product.prodname_enterprise %} license file as long as the staging instance is not used in a production capacity.
+> You may reuse your existing {% data variables.product.prodname_enterprise %} license file as long as the staging instance is not used in a production capacity.

-{% endtip %}

 ## Considerations for a staging environment